WeSpeakEnglish/ANTIRTOS_C/README.md

 ```c
 Q4_Revoke(your_func_1);
 ```
-All the functions will be handled automatically
+All functions are handled and executed automatically.
+Do not waste time—keep interrupts extremely fast and never lose them!